 What is considered a single serving of popcorn?

 One serving of popcorn is about 4-5 cups of popped popcorn.
 You can get a serving of popcorn from two tablespoons of unpopped popcorn kernels.
-It is quite east to eat popcorn by the handful, but, if you are looking to eat only a serving size, stick to this amount.
+It is quite easy to eat popcorn by the handful, but, if you are looking to eat only a serving size, stick to this amount.

 Does popcorn increase the risk of heart disease?

-Popcorn is high in fiber and is also a whole grain food.
+Popcorn is high in fiber and is also a whole-grain food.
 This has actually been linked to reducing the risk of heart disease, rather than increasing it.

 What are the healthiest oils and seasonings to add to popcorn?